 Autism spectrum disorder (ASD), commonly known as autism, is a developmental disability that can potentially cause substantial social, behavioral, and communication challenges.

-One of the unique characteristics of this condition is that, unlike many other developmental disabilities, people with ASD have nothing that sets them apart from other people.
+One of the unique characteristics of this condition is that people with ASD have nothing that sets them apart from other people.
 Moreover, as the term ‘spectrum’ suggests, there is no one type of ASD but various subtypes that are influenced by different environmental and genetic factors.
-Being a spectrum disorder means that people with autism have distinct strengths and challenges.

 Usually, how people with autism go about their lives ranges from highly skilled to severely challenged.
 For instance, some individuals are known to have high-functioning autism which manifests itself in the form of highly developed reading or writing skills.
 This, however, is not an official medical diagnosis.
 Such people may be able to live independently while others may need significant support to learn, communicate and improve their problem-solving skills.

 Because the majority of children with autism will behave ‘normally’ (sit, crawl and walk on time), one may fail to notice the signs of ASD in the first few months of life.
 Some of the symptoms to watch out for include difficulty in interaction or understanding how other people feel or think.

 Today, researchers believe that early intervention can produce positive outcomes for individuals with autism.
 It is, therefore, important to learn about how to identify signs of autism and gain access to interventions that can improve future outcomes.
 In Virginia, there are a variety of autism resources that provide these services for Black families.

 DOMINION YOUTH SERVICES